SUSE/skuba/skuba-update/README.md

 # Get into the repository folder
 $ cd skuba-update

-# Initiate the python3 virtualenv
-$ python3 -m venv .env3

-# Activate the virutalenv
-$ source .env3/bin/activate

-# Install development dependencies
+# Ensure you have Shellcheck (haskell) and tox (python)
-$ pip install -r dev-requirements.txt
+$ sudo zypper install ShellCheck python-tox

-# We need the shellcheck utility.
-You can install it from the package manager
+# Alternatively: You can also install tox in user space (shellcheck still
-# you might be using.
+# needs installing through your package manager)
-$ sudo zypper install ShellCheck
+$ pip install --user tox

-# Run tests and code style checks
+# Run tests and code style checks without containers
 $ make test

 # Run tests and code style checks inside of a Docker container